ayhem18/UrlShortener/ReadMe.md

 3. query parameter name(s)
 4. query parameter value(s)

 My simple algorithm is based on the observation above.
-For a given company, save the data in question for each level which gives the possibility to encode and decode exponentially more urls than the naive approach.
+For a given company, save the dataEncoded in question for each level which gives the possibility to encode and decode exponentially more urls than the naive approach.

 For example, given a GitHub as a client to encode (and decode) the following url: